all-contributors/all-contributors/docs/project/contribute.md

 5. For **proofreaders** only: You can either approve translation suggestions (whether it's done by you or someone else), which you will find in the _"[LANGUAGE] TRANSLATIONS"_ section, by clicking on the :ballot_box_with_check: or delete them by clicking on the :wastebasket: icon.

 ### Change deployments
-After you translate strings in any given languages, you won't see those changes appearing live until the `master` branch was updated followed by a successful deployment.
+After you translate strings in any given language, you won't see those changes appearing live until the `master` branch was updated followed by a successful deployment.

 ## Search
 Search is by algolia, the configuration is at https://github.com/algolia/docsearch-configs/blob/master/configs/all-contributors.json